welaughindoors/EmberUDK/README.md

 ####Inathero
 - Better Queuing of attacks on left click (hold)
+- Chamber Attacks and feints on right click (hold/tap)
 - Basic Velocity Pinching on attacks
 - Basic Jump Velocity Pinching on landing
 - Basic Knockback (but per stance)